BG Image

 The Importance of Independent Testing

 The importance of independent testing from nationally or internationally recognized laboratories cannot be overemphasized.
 Because tire sealants are essentially unregulated by government agencies and are not required to meet specific safety and performance standards set forth by DOT, SAE, ASTM and others, it is important to verify a manufacturer's claims independently.
-Ultraseal International Inc. (USA) has been doing business with the United States Government and most of its national agencies (U.S. Postal Service, Forestry Service, Department of the Interior, Department of Immigration, etc. along with all branches of the military) for almost 40 years.
+Ultraseal International Inc. (USA) has been doing business with the United States Government and most of its national agencies (U.S. Postal Service, Forestry Service, Department of the Interior, Department of Immigration, etc. along with all branches of the military) for over 40 years.

 Early in the relationship, the government required that a set of standards be established, met and confirmed independently in order to continue and expand tire sealant usage throughout the various agencies.
 This was conducted under the oversight of the U.S. Postal System by nationally accredited laboratories, chemists and staff.
 This program came to be called the U.S. Postal Spec #V-06-94.